2025 massacres of Syrian Alawites

 Numerous perpetrators were suspected, including the Transitional Government's General Security Service and other former-HTS units and Turkish-backed militias such as the Sultan Suleiman Shah Division.
 In March 2025, Syrian president Ahmed al-Sharaa denied responsibility for the attacks.
 In his speech, al-Sharaa said that "remnants of the former regime" had no choice but to surrender immediately as he vowed to hold accountable "anyone involved in civilian bloodshed".
 He later promised to punish the perpetrators, saying that Assad loyalists and associated foreign powers committed the killings with the aim of destabilizing the Syrian state and restarting the civil war.
 In July 2025, an investigative committee submitted two lists of suspects to courts and announced its findings in a press conference.
 The committee's press conference did not attribute any responsibility for the massacres to Transitional Government forces.

 On 10 March 2025, the Syrian government announced the end of counter-insurgency operations after expelling pro-Assad insurgents from "vital centres" and re-establishing control over most of the roadways in the coastal region.
-Despite al-Sharaa's statements, sectarian killings and kidnappings continue in Syria as of late 2025, with many cases remaining without charges for the perpetrators.
+Despite al-Sharaa's statements, sectarian killings and kidnappings continued in Syria as of late 2025, with many cases remaining without charges for the perpetrators.